+Be sure to register by Aug.
+21 for the Early Bird rate.
 Workshop by Canadian Conservation Institute (CCI) on "Handling Photo Material" to be held in Humboldt on September 19-20.
 The SCAA has been added to the CCI's workshop calendar.
 Watch the Workshops web-page for further details about how to register.

 Thank you to all who attended the SCAA's 2017 AGM at the Swift Current Museum